 PAINTED DUNES

 This is more a bi-product of doing the Cinder Cone Trail, but felt it needed it’s own listing.
 The Cinder Cone Trail splits in to two paths at the base of the cone.
 One goes STRAIGHT up the cone, and the other wraps around the back.
 Both are moderate to strenuous, so there’s no easy path up.
-But if you aren’t keep on going straight up, the path around the back would be better.
+But if you aren’t keen on going straight up, the path around the back would be better.

 When hiking to the cone, and even up the front, you can’t really see the dunes.
 It’s not until you either get to the top, or get around to the backside of the cone that you get the best views.
 And oh are they worth the hike!
 These painted dunes, named so due to the mixture of tan and pink/red colors, are a result of the volcanic elements surrounding this cinder cone volcano.
 Weather can definitely play a role in just how visible and colorful these dunes appear, we’d recommend going when the sun is up and shining for the best views.